DSharpPlus/DSharpPlus/docs/articles/basics/first_bot.md

 If your bot has under 100 guilds, all you have to do is flip the switch in the developer dashboard. (over at https://discord.com/developers/applications)
 If your bot has over 100 guilds, you'll need approval from Discord's end.

-After enabling the intent on Discords end, you have to specify your intents in you DiscordConfiguratioon:
+After enabling the intent in the developer dashboard, you have to specify your intents in you DiscordConfiguration:

 ```cs
 var discord = new DiscordClient(new DiscordConfiguration()